VladGKulikov/AI-Agents-RAGs-and-Chat-Bots/README.md

 ---

 ### 5. [LangGraph-Self-RAG-Agent](https://github.com/VladGKulikov/AI-Agents-RAGs-and-Chat-Bots/tree/main/LangGraph-Self-RAG-Agent)
-(LangGraph, LangChain, FastAPI, Streamlit, Chroma Vector DB, Docker)
+(LangGRAPH, LangChain, FastAPI, Streamlit, Chroma Vector DB, Docker)

 This project implements a self-reflective AI RAG Agent system.
 It includes mechanisms for self-reflection and self-grading on both retrieved documents and generated responses.
 If the generated answer is deemed unsatisfactory or contains hallucinations, the original query is rewritten, and the process repeats until a satisfactory result is achieved, or a maximum iteration limit is reached.
 The code builds upon ideas from the [LangGraph Tutorial](https://langchain-ai.github.io/langgraph/tutorials/rag/langgraph_self_rag/) with my own modifications and interpretations.